NonDairyNeutrino/Thesis/presentations/asa/main.typ

 #show: slides.with()

 = Introduction

-== Why should we care?
+== Work in Progress
+- This is a work in progress
+- Should be finished and avavilable in the Spring!
+== The Equation of Motion and Causality
-- IVPs can take a long time
+// - IVPs can take a long time
-- Parallelization is only becoming more accessible in many ways
+// - Parallelization is only becoming more accessible in many ways
-  - Hardware
+//   - Hardware
-  - Effort
+//   - Effort
-  - Methods and types of problems
+//   - Methods and types of problems
-- Work in Progress
+// - Work in Progress

+- The equations of motion (EoM) is at the heart of physics
+#pause
+- Motion is causal
+#pause
+- Methods of solving the EoM have been sequential
+#pause
+- Calculations haven't been able to benefit from parallelism
+#pause
+- What if they could?

 == Acoustics in Expanding Volumes
 // TODO: add image e.g. maybe a sequence of expanding boxes with changing waves